Hodge modules and cobordism classes

 be the scalar extension of a polarization $S$ of the $A$-Hodge module $\M$, where $\DD\R_X$ denotes the dualizing complex.
 Then the cobordism class $[K_{\R}^{\ssb},S_{\R}]\in\Om\1_{\R}(X)$ does not depend on the choice of a polarization $S$.} \ms A stronger assertion is used in \cite{FP}, where the assumption that $K^{\ssb}_{\R}$ underlies a pure $\R$-Hodge module and the pairing gives a polarization of it is replaced by the conditions that $K^{\ssb}_{\R}$ is an intersection complex with coefficients in a local system, the stalk of the local system at some point underlies a Hodge structure, and the restriction of the pairing gives a polarization of it.
-This stronger claim can be shown by the same argument as in 2.1 below.
-The argument in \h{\it loc.\,cit.} employs a highly sophisticated method from representation theory, and demonstrates a much stronger assertion (see Remark~(2.1) below), where the {\it semi-simplicity\1} of local system is {\it not\1} needed as long as we have a smooth 1-parameter family of non-degenerate pairings.
+This stronger claim can be shown by the same argument as in 2.1{2.1} below.
+The argument in that paper employs a highly sophisticated method from representation theory, and demonstrates a much stronger assertion (see Remark~R2.1{2.1} below), where the {\it semi-simplicity\1} of local system is {\it not\1} needed as long as we have a smooth 1-parameter family of non-degenerate pairings.
 (This is quite surprising.)
-In this paper we give a quite simple proof of Proposition~1 using Hodge theory, see 2.1 below. \sk From Proposition~1, we can deduce the following. \msn {\bf Theorem~2.} {\it Assume $X$ is compact.
-For a subfield $A\subset\R$, there is a natural transformation
+In this paper we give a quite simple proof of Proposition~P1{1} using Hodge theory, see 2.1{2.1} below. \sk From Proposition~P1{1}, we can deduce the following. \htt{T3}{}\msn {\bf Theorem~3.} {\it For a subfield $A\subset\R$, there is a natural transformation \htt{X}{}

-defined by
+defined by \htt{4}{}